joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/19/world/americas/uruguay-nazi-eagle-dove.html?searchResultPosition=1

 **Submersible Disappears in Area of Titanic Wreck**\
 `A search-and-rescue mission was underway after the craft went missing in the North Atlantic, the Coast Guard said.
-It was unclear how many people were onboard.`\
+It was unclear how many people were onboard, if any.`\
 https://nytimes.com/2023/06/19/us/titanic-missing-submarine-tourist-tour.html?searchResultPosition=2

 **Red Rice and Freedom**\